klauseduard/under-over-models/chapters/03-organizational-models.md

 - Metrics for measuring alignment between organizational structures and AI system architectures

 This framework posits that Conway's Law applies as much to AI-augmented organizations as traditional ones—the communication structures will inevitably shape the resulting system architectures.
 By intentionally designing these structures, organizations may achieve more effective technical outcomes.

+#### Metahuman Systems Framework

+Lyytinen, Nickerson, and King's concept of "metahuman systems"—where machines and humans learn together with different speeds, scopes, and scales—offers a functional governance perspective for AI-augmented organizations.
+This framework identifies four critical organizational functions:

+1. **Delegating**: Managing how tasks and authority are allocated between humans, machines, and hybrid agents, particularly when machine-based decisions operate beyond human reaction capabilities
+2. **Monitoring**: Developing appropriate oversight mechanisms for AI components that may operate at speeds exceeding human perception
+3. **Cultivating**: Creating optimal conditions for ongoing learning and capability development across both human and AI components
+4. **Reflecting**: Enabling metacognitive evaluation of system progress and continuous improvement through double-loop learning

+This functional approach complements structural frameworks by addressing the management processes needed as machine learning capabilities evolve at different rates than human learning, creating novel dynamics in organizational governance.

 **Methodological Considerations and Future Research Directions**